RasmussenLab/MOVE/README.md

 CUDA drivers
 ```

-All above packages can be installed using pip or conda.
+All above packages can be installed using pip or conda, e.g. `pip install jupyterlab` or by installing [Anaconda](https://anaconda.org) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+If you install Anaconda most packages should be installed by default or you can install using the conda approach `conda install packagename`.
+For installing pytorch go to the [website](https://pytorch.org/get-started/locally/) and chose the version that matches you OS and whether you want CUDA support or not.

 The training of the VAEs can be done using GPU or CPU, as with all deep learning GPUs speed up the computations but it is perfectly doable to run on a server with multiple CPU cores.